Real Testing. Unbiased Reviews.

 Brooks shoes always have consistent fitting.

-Fit Score: 9/10 (15%)
+Fit Score: 8.5/10 (15%)

 Is the Brooks Glycerin 22 Worth It?

-For $165 the Brooks Glycerin 22 is a strong canidate for a daily trainer, as well as a normal all-day walking shoe.
+For $165 the Brooks Glycerin 22 is a strong candidate for a daily trainer, as well as a normal all-day walking shoe.
 Wear it at work, at the grocery store, at home, or during a 10 mile run in a rainstorm and you get consistent excellent performance

-The strengths of this shoe are the flexible outsole, comfort, fit, and durability!
+The strengths of this shoe are the flexible outsole, comfort, fit, and durability.

 Drawbacks to this shoe are the price, traction, and weight.
 For those looking for a more versatile shoe, check out the Hoka Transport.
 For those looking for a less “maximalist” shoe check out the Altra Flow 2.